faisalmemon/video-setup/README.md

 ## Lighting Configuration

 The setup I ended up with with to place both softbox lights on my desk, mostly vertical facing, either side of the iMac.
 I placed the WebCam near the top centre of my iMac screen.
-I don't use any other lights as my room is small and white painted and so the light reflects around nicely.
+I don't use any other lights as my room is small and white-painted and so the light reflects around nicely.

 ## Teleprompter, or not